jdbcode/EE-LCB/index.md

 This examples completes the following steps:

-1. Gathers Landsat surface reflectance images from TM, ETM+ and OLI for months July through August annually;
+1. Gathers Landsat surface reflectance images from TM, ETM+ and OLI for months July through August annually
 2. Masks clouds and cloud shadows
-3. Standardizes TM and ETM+ images to OLI;
+3. Harmonizes TM and ETM+ images to OLI
 4. Calculates NDVI
 5. Makes a collection composed of annual mean NDVI composites